magnus-eriksson/validator/README.md

 }
 ```

 The `$input` is the value to validate.
 This value will automatically be injected to the rule.
-The above rule would be used like: `->myCoolRule($arg)`.
+The above rule would be used like: `->myCoolRule($arg)` or `['myCoolRule:arg']`.
 You can of course add as many argument as you want.

 #### Naming
 The method must be prepended by the word "rule" (to eliminate any clashes with reserved keywords) and the first letter in the actual name must be a capital letter.
 Other than that, you're the boss.